oorjakumar/Blackjack-Game-Java/README.md

 # Blackjack-Game-Java
-AP Computer Science A project: a Java Blackjack game demonstrating OOP concepts
+a Java Blackjack game demonstrating OOP concepts

 ## Project Structure
 - **BlackJack.java** – main class that runs the game, combining all other classes